Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • Brain cells that don’t function properly

-Your TBI and its effects do not have to be permanent fixtures in your everyday life.
+Mental health changes after a brain injury don’t have to be permanent fixtures in your everyday life.
 TBI rehabilitation programs have proven effective, offering relief for those who have struggled with the impact of this type of injury.

 • Blood vessel formation (angiogenesis)